tonymandia99/-Zapier-Automation-Content-Repurposing-Demo-Project-/README.md

 This is a **demo project for portfolio purposes**.
 A paid Zapier plan is required for full automation (multi-step workflows + paths).

----

-👉 Would you like me to also create a **short tagline version** (1–2 sentences) for the GitHub repo description (the one that shows up under the repo title)?
-That way it’s optimized both for the README and the repo’s front page.